cklisch/tiny-go/rules.md

 ## Requirements
 - 2 Players
-- 1 Board with a square grid with sides of n fields $n < 1$ and n odd
+- 1 Board with a square grid with sides of n fields $n < 1$
 - 2 sets of stones, each containing $n^2 / 2$ rounded down to the next integer distinguishable stones

 ## Game
 A game consists of two rounds.
-Each players picks a set of stones.
-Both players start one round.
+Each player picks a set of stones.
+Each player start a round.

 ### Round
 The players take alternating turns as long as they have stones left.